hmwill/vervolg/README.md

 SQL front-end in Rust

 __Note:__ Development is still in progress.
-This initial submission i smerely to reserve the name on crates.io.
+This initial submission is merely to reserve the name on crates.io.